nodiscc/xsrv/README.md

-info            display quick access links for a host logs            view system log on a host help            show this message fetch-backups   fetch backups from a host to the playbook backups dir upgrade         ugrade xsrv script and roles to latest versions show-defaults   show all available role variables and their default values
+info            display quick access links for a host logs            view system log on a host help            show this message fetch-backups   fetch backups from a host to the playbook backups directory upgrade         ugrade xsrv script and roles to latest versions show-defaults   show all available role variables and their default values